LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 # Alpha Wrapping with an Offset in 2D

-**Student**: Lino Meister
+- **Student**: Lino Meister
-**Supervisor**: Ningfeng Zhou
+- **Supervisor**: Ningfeng Zhou

 This project contains an implementation of **alpha wrapping with an offset** for a 2D scenario, limited to processing 2D point clouds as input data.
-This implementation was then used to conduct experiments with different traversability criteria.
+This implementation was further used to conduct experiments with different traversability criteria.

 ## Documentation